 Use a teacher guide, activity backpack and map to explore plants up-close.
 Through this map-reading scavenger hunt students are given the task of locating and identifying different tree species.
-Each student will create a series of sketches of Illinois trees.
+Each student can create a series of sketches of Illinois trees.
 Each student should bring a notebook or sketchpad and pen/pencil for this activity.
-Each pack serves 15 students and two chaperones.
+Each pack serves 20 students and three chaperones.

 Field trips can include either or both guided and self-guided adventures.
 See fees and admission for more details.

 - Available during spring and fall school season for grades PreK-12

 - Duration: 1.5 hours (PreK and kindergarten programs are 1.25 hours)

 - Morning programs are scheduled Monday – Friday, 9:45-11:15 a.m.